Sale Price Calculator

 Compare Final Prices, Not Just Discounts

 A 20% discount on a $100 item ($80 final price) might be less attractive than a competitor's regular price of $75 for a similar item.
-Always compare the bottom line.
+Always check the bottom-line price.

-Retailers sometimes inflate the 'original price' to make discounts seem larger than they are.
+Retailers sometimes inflate the original price to make discounts appear larger.
 Research the item's typical price history before assuming a deep discount is a rare deal.

 Smart Shopping: Calculating Your Final Sale Price

-Discount Amount = Original Price × (Discount Percentage / 100)
+Discount Amount = Original Price x (Discount Percentage / 100)

 Sale Price = Original Price - Discount Amount

-Determining the Sale Price of a $100 Item: A Consumer Example
+Determining the Sale Price of a $100 Item: A Worked Example

-Consider a consumer who wants to purchase a product with an Original Price of $100.
-The store is offering a Discount Percentage of 20%.
+A consumer wants to purchase a product with an Original Price of $100 and a Discount Percentage of 20%.

 Common Discount Percentages Across Retail Sectors